omegahd/DuinoCoinUSBI2C_Adaptor/README.md

+Fork of the original https://github.com/JK-Rolling/DuinoCoinUSBI2C_Adaptor

+For 1MhZ I2C, 2.2kOhm or lower pullup ressistors readed on SDA and SCL lines

 # DuinoCoinUSBI2C_Adaptor
 This project is designed to allow computer without I2C interface to mine [Duino-Coin](https://github.com/revoxhere/duino-coin) on I2C miner.
 The adaptor is suitable for most AVR/ESP with USB-Serial chip onboard.